Skip to main content

 Using the Package

-After importing the Honeygain SDK Unity package, you will find the Hgsdk prefab in the Assets/Hgsdk directory.
-To use it, drag the Hgsdk prefab into your scene.
+After importing the Honeygain SDK Unity package, you will find the Hgsdk prefab and scripts in the Assets/Hgsdk directory.
+To use it, drag the Hgsdk prefab into your scene and set your API Key in the Inspector.

-Internally, the Hgsdk prefab has game objects representing Consent Forms for both Desktop and Mobile platforms.
-When integrating, you can use these Consent Forms as they are or create your own custom UI for the Consent Form.
+Internally, the Hgsdk prefab provides default Consent Forms for Desktop and Mobile that you can use as-is or replace with your own UI.

 • StartService() — starts the SDK service with the API key specified in the Inspector window if user consent is given.

-• OptInService() - opts in to the SDK service by giving user consent.
+• OptInService() — opts in to the SDK service by giving user consent; subsequent calls to StartService() will be allowed to start the service.

 • OptOutService() — opts out of the SDK service by removing user consent; the service is also stopped if it was running.